 Type: A

-Your DNS host must support the ACME protocol since Caddy uses Let’s Encrypt for automatically provisioning SSL/TLS certificate.
+value: your.droplet.ip.address Your DNS host must support the ACME protocol since Caddy uses Let’s Encrypt for automatically provisioning SSL/TLS certificate.

 If your DNS host does not support the ACME protocol, for example, GoDaddy, you can delegate your domain to a free DNS provider that does.
 Netlify offers free DNS management